 Your sales may suffer as a result of a five-star rating.
 The ideal rating is 4.7, which means that products with a rating of 4.7 convert better than those with a rating of 5.

 This is because shoppers are aware that five-star ratings are often reserved for products with a small number of reviews (often left by people connected to the company or product in some way).
 A score of around 4.7, on the other hand, appears to be more genuine.

 3. Ad seller ratings in addition to product ratings

-Only 72 percent of respondents would make a purchase based only on product reviews and ratings.
+Only 72% of respondents would make a purchase based only on product reviews and ratings.
 A single positive company review can increase conversions by 10%.
 This is how you establish trust with potential customers.
 You can boost your search engine presence and on-site conversions.

-The advantages of having product reviews on your own site, on the other hand, differ slightly from the advantages of Google Product Ratings.
+The advantages of having product reviews on your own site, on the other hand, differ slightly from the advantages of Google Product Rating.

 Exposure and visibility of the product

 Opinions have an impact on all of us.
 We are more likely to consider a product that has received positive feedback.
 A high product score will put your company ahead of the competition.
 It goes without saying that if a listing has a lot of favorable reviews, it will be simpler to sell because it is more visible and trustworthy to customers.

 We can presume that customers who arrive at your site after clicking on Google Product Ratings are nearing the end of their purchasing process.
 As a result, when they arrive on your site, they have a strong desire to make a purchase.